vince-nlp/aclrollingreview/cfp.md

 ### Long Papers

 Long papers must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.
-Long papers may consist of up to eight (8) pages of content, plus up to one page for ethical considerations and/or limitations (see below), plus unlimited pages of references.
-Submissions that exceed the length requirements will be desk rejected.
+Long papers may consist of:

+- up to eight (8) pages of content
+- plus up to one page for limitations (required, see below) and optionally ethical considerations
+- plus unlimited pages of references

+Submissions that exceed the length requirements, or are missing a limitations section, will be desk rejected.

 ### Short Papers